the Florence Project is hiring a

 Working Conditions/Physical Demands:

-Requires the ability to use standard office equipment such as scanners, computers, keyboards, phones, shredders, photocopiers, and filing cabinets.
-Requires the ability to lift-up to ten pounds - accommodations may be available.
+Ability to use standard office equipment such as scanners, computers, keyboards, phones, shredders, photocopiers, and filing cabinets.
+Requires the ability to lift up to ten pounds - accommodations may be available.

 Effective September 1, 2021, FIRRP has implemented a mandatory COVID-19 vaccine policy.
 To comply with this policy, active employees must be fully vaccinated by October 15, 2021.
 Employees seeking an exemption due to a medical condition or sincerely-held religious belief should contact our Human Resources Department at firstname.lastname@example.org.

 This job announcement is for informational purposes only and is subject to change and modification without notice.
-This job announcement includes a non-exhaustive list of responsibilities, qualifications, and requirements of the position, but does not necessarily include all the position’s job functions.
+This job announcement includes a non-exhaustive list of responsibilities, qualifications and requirements of the position, but does not necessarily include all the job functions of the position.
+This position is eligible for membership in the union Proyecto Solidaridad-FIRRP affiliated with OPEIU Local 251.